Skip to content

 For more information, see the Compliance section of the Basler website.

-Software pylon Camera Software Suite (version 6.2 or higher)
+Software pylon Software Suite (version 6.2 or higher)

 pylon Supplementary Package for blaze